Writing a recruiter performance review is an opportunity to highlight achievements, encourage growth, and set the stage for future success.

 i.
 Positive performance review examples

-a. “(Name) excels in problem-solving like when we needed more candidates for a key position as soon as possible.
+- “(Name) excels in problem-solving, like when we needed more candidates for a key position as soon as possible.
 Instead of sticking to the usual methods, (he/she) used social media communities to reach specific people.
 This led to a successful hire, even with a tight deadline.”

 ii.
 Constructive recruiter performance review examples

-a. “(Name) is good at solving problems but could improve by being more proactive in anticipating issues before they become big.
+- “(Name) is good at solving problems but could improve by proactively anticipating issues before they become big.
 This would make recruitment smoother.”

 4. Achieving KPIs